 Knowledge of the status of dengue in Europe, effective prevention, and control strategies should be focus of European health-care agencies.
 Comprehensive understanding of the dynamics of the epidemiological triangle gives us solutions to mitigate the current burden and control the future expansion.
-Being the main driver of dengue transmission in Europe, control of travel associated dengue is a must.43
+Being an important driver of dengue transmission in Europe, control of travel associated dengue is a must.43

 Dengue commonly shares symptoms with other febrile illnesses, especially during first stages of the disease, making the early detection difficult.43 The under-recognition of dengue contributes to the state of underestimation worldwide specially in non-endemic areas like Europe.43,44 This raises the importance of increasing clinical awareness among communities and health-care providers about the risk of travel and other risk factors associated with dengue expansion.43 This is a simple and effective way to reduce the state of underestimation in Europe, as early detection of cases and subsequently, reduction in rates of severe dengue and mortalities associated, particularly in the light of the evolution in dengue diagnostic tools.45 Serological tests are the most suitable screening tests for travelers being rapid, feasible, less expensive, dengue confirmatory, and able to differentiate between primary and secondary infection.
-Other diagnostic methods like viral isolation and viral RNA detection have the advantages of being more specific with the ability to detect the serotypes and genotypes of the virus but these methods cannot differentiate between primary and secondary infections, besides being expensive, time consuming, and the need of highly equipped laboratories.45,46
+Other diagnostic methods like viral isolation and viral RNA detection have the advantages of being more specific with the ability to detect the serotypes and genotypes of the virus but these methods cannot differentiate between primary and secondary infections, besides being expensive, time consuming, and the need of highly equipped laboratories.45,46 Absence of established vaccine and failure of environmental and vector control to prevent dengue expansion necessitate the usage of all epidemiological triangle aspects for prevention.47

-Are there are no antiviral agents or established dengue vaccine, emergency management and supportive care remain the only current approach to manage dengue cases to decrease mortality.47 Despite the evolution in vector and environmental control measures, dengue is expanding even in highly industrialized and civilized communities.
-The current expanding state of dengue reveals failure of vector or environmental control alone.47-49 Therefore, the ideal dengue prevention and control strategy should be through all aspects of the epidemiological triangle, consequently, we recommend that future studies should discuss the combined effect of all these aspects in the field of dengue prevention and control.

 Although this study highlights the risk of dengue on Europe, the obvious limitation is that we could not count the exact number of cases due to underreporting.
 In our data, we depended on published reports to compare past with present.
 However, many cases might not be reported.
 Moreover, the expansion factor cannot be calculated due to unavailability of negative surveillance studies in Europe which are recommended.

 Despite current control and prevention measures, reports of imported dengue are increasing in Europe which in turn results in autochthonous cases.
 Severe dengue began to increase recently in Europe.
 DENV-2 is the most prevalent serotype in Europe.
 Infection with DENV-2 and secondary dengue are associated with severe dengue.
-Improved dengue prevention and control strategies should be carried out through all aspects of the epidemiological triangle.
+Improved dengue prevention and control strategies should be carried out through Aedes vector,48 dengue virus,49 and human.50 Furthermore, dengue should be considered in the clinical diagnosis of fever of unknown origin in travelers returned from tropics or subtropics.
+Furthermore, surveillance and entomological surveillance studies are needed for autochthonous dengue cases in high risk areas.

 Acknowledgements